equalframework/equal-doc/docs/architecture-concepts/http-native.md

 eQual complies with HTTP standards by natively analyzing HTTP messages to route client requests to the appropriate controller.

 A controller can announce which content-type must be used for the output.
 And in all situations, the output is sent to the STDOUT stream.
-For that reason, eQual can can seamlessly be used in both CLI or HTTP context.
+For that reason, eQual can seamlessly be used in both CLI or HTTP context.